guestlinelabs/oc-template-typescript-react/README.md

 Like in [Create React App](https://create-react-app.dev/docs/setting-up-your-editor/#displaying-lint-output-in-the-editor), linting will be done during the build, and you can extend it from .eslintrc.json, by setting the EXTEND_ESLINT environment variable to true.

+It can also be disabled completely by setting the `DISABLE_ESLINT_PLUGIN` environment variable to `true`.

 ### package.json requirements

 - `template.src` - the react App entry point - should export a react component as `default`